cancermodels-org/GrowthCurveME/cran-comments.md

 functions that employ methods from other R packages include hyperlinks directly to the relevant source functions within those packages to make user review and interpretation easier.

+I have addressed the comments from Benjamin Altmann (benjamin.altmann@wu.ac.at) from 12/16/2024 and hope they will be found to be satisfactory.